 Communicating the Message

-• Crisis management — Prepare for and respond to negative events or news to mitigate the narrative and resolve
+- Crisis management — Prepare for and respond to negative events or news to mitigate the narrative and resolve the situation

 Some content marketing strategies are:

-• Case studies — Detail real-life examples of the use of a product or how your company helped a client – situation, action
+- Case studies — Detail real-life examples of the use of a product or how your company helped a client – situation, action and results

-• Podcasts — Create audio content focused on a specific
+- Podcasts — Create audio content focused on a specific topic or theme